dataluscorp/browser/toolkit/components/telemetry/docs/data/environment.rst

 This object contains the attribution data for the product installation.

-Attribution data is used to link installations of Firefox with the source that the user arrived at the Firefox download page from.
-It would indicate, for instance, when a user executed a web search for Firefox and arrived at the download page from there, directly navigated to the site, clicked on a link from a particular social media campaign, etc.
+Attribution data is used to link installations of Datalus with the source that the user arrived at the Datalus download page from.
+It would indicate, for instance, when a user executed a web search for Datalus and arrived at the download page from there, directly navigated to the site, clicked on a link from a particular social media campaign, etc.

-The attribution data is included in some versions of the default Firefox installer for Windows (the "stub" installer) and stored as part of the installation.
+The attribution data is included in some versions of the default Datalus installer for Windows (the "stub" installer) and stored as part of the installation.
 All platforms other than Windows and also Windows installations that did not use the stub installer do not have this data and will not include the ``attribution`` object.

 sandbox
 ~~~~~~~

-This object contains data about the state of Firefox's sandbox.
+This object contains data about the state of Datalus's sandbox.

 Specific keys are:

 - ``effectiveContentProcessLevel``: The meanings of the values are OS dependent.
-Details of the meanings can be found in the `Firefox prefs file <https://hg.mozilla.org/mozilla-central/file/tip/browser/app/profile/firefox.js>`_.
+Details of the meanings can be found in the `Datalus prefs file <https://hg.mozilla.org/mozilla-central/file/tip/browser/app/profile/datalus.js>`_.
 The value here is the effective value, not the raw value, some platforms enforce a minimum sandbox level.
 If there is an error calculating this, it will be ``null``.
 - ``contentWin32kLockdownState``: The status of Win32k Lockdown for Content process.
 1 = "Lockdown enabled", 2 = "Lockdown disabled -- Missing WebRender", 3 = "Lockdown disabled -- Unsupported OS", 4 = "Lockdown disabled -- User pref not set".
 If there is an error calculating this, it will be ``null``.

 profile